Environmental Nature Center

 Needs Statement

-2. Infrastructure and Facility Improvements:
+Infrastructure and Facility Improvements

-• Implementing habitat restoration projects at the ENC Tucker Wildlife Sanctuary to protect biodiversity and enhance the visitor experience.
+• Implementing habitat restoration and land-management projects that protect biodiversity and enhance the visitor experience.

 Geographic Areas Served